 Holidays.
 The annual, breathless whirl of go-go socializing, shopping, cooking, decorating, wrapping — all building up to the gleeful spree of giving and receiving.
 It’s the time of year when we come together, and try to make special, memorable moments with the most cherished people in our lives.

-For many of us, it’s the most important time of the year.
+For many of my coaching and counseling clients, it’s the most important time of the year.
 Special outfits are bought.
 Pictures are taken.
 Gatherings are organized.
 People are paying huge amounts of money to fly around through precarious weather, just to be together.
 If we’re lucky, we can also use this season as an opportunity to reconnect with the sacred heart of our spirituality.
 We don’t just want it to be pretty and fun, we want it to be meaningful.

 We go into the season hopeful that we can make this holiday a good one.
 Maybe the best ever.

-But with all the joy and fun comes unique challenges that need to be dealt with.
+But with all the joy and fun comes unique challenges.
 How do you deal with family members that make you crazy?
-How do you manage all the flood of things that must be done?
+How do you manage the flood of things that must be done?
 How do you make this time of year meaningful, and special, while not becoming a stressed-out wreck in the process?

 Here are some tips to help make your holidays meaningful, less stressful, and more fun:

 1) Choose Experiences Over Stuff.

 Are visions of Pinterest-inspired sugarplums dancing in your head?
 Are you getting excited about ideas for interesting table settings as you flip through the Martha Stewart Magazine at the grocery checkout?
 It’s hard not to — there are SO many fun, cute, special things that you could do for your friends and family.

 Things to make.
 Things to buy.
 Things to give.
 Things, things, things.